Hladno pivo: History

 On 20 September 2008 they performed in front of 20,000 people on the band's 20th birthday in Zagreb.

-In December 2022, the guitarist Zoran Subošić, along with several other Croatian citizens, including a human rights activist, was arrested in Zambia for suspicion of human trafficking after they tried to adopt smuggled Congolese children.
+In December 2022, the guitarist Zoran Subošić, along with several other Croatian citizens, including a human rights activist, was arrested in Zambia for suspicion of human trafficking after they allegedly tried to adopt smuggled Congolese children.
+They were later released from prison as no signs of human trafficking or other illegal activity were found.

 Discography

 Džinovski

 Džinovski is the first album by Hladno Pivo.
 It was recorded in September 1992 and released in March 1993.